swallowcamel/nancywiki/Forms-authentication.md

 FormsAuthentication.Enable(pipelines, formsAuthConfiguration);
 ```

 It can either be added to the `ApplicationStartup` or `RequestStartup`.
-Which you should choose most often depends on your implementation of the `IUserMapper`, that is, should be user mapper have an application or request lifetime.
+Which you should choose often depends on your implementation of the `IUserMapper`, that is, should the user mapper have an application or request lifetime.

-The `formsAuthConfiguration` variable, that is passed into `FormsAuthentication.Enable` method, is an instance of the `FormsAuthenticationConfiguration` type, which enables you to customize the behavior of the forms authentication provider.
+The `formsAuthConfiguration` variable that is passed into the `FormsAuthentication.Enable` method, is an instance of the `FormsAuthenticationConfiguration` type, which enables you to customize the behavior of the forms authentication provider.

 For instance, here is a basic configuration